Aichaku: Soundtrack

 The Aichaku soundtrack features fourteen original songs performed in a 1950s style.
-According to McCombs, the decision emerged during location scouting, as the retro sound complemented both the aging architecture and the weathered aesthetic of the film’s settings He also explained that the familiarity of 1950s-style music could help viewers who might not immediately connect with the film’s themes feel more welcome and at ease while watching.
+According to McCombs, the decision emerged during location scouting, as the retro sound complemented both the aging architecture and the weathered aesthetic of the film's settings He also explained that the familiarity of 1950s-style music could help viewers who might not immediately connect with the film's themes feel more welcome and at ease while watching.

-The soundtrack was released in part on May 20, 2025 with a six track album entitled "Holding on to You (Songs from the Film Aichaku) by Ananda Jacobs as well as a two track EP release from Fossilize entitled "A Feeling I Get (Songs from the Film Aichaku)."
-On May 21st, 2025 Klassix Jones released both "Dream Lover" and "Tricky Lil Thang" as singles.
+The soundtrack was released in part on May 20, 2025, with a six track album entitled "Holding on to You (Songs from the Film Aichaku) by Ananda Jacobs as well as a two track EP release from Fossilize entitled "A Feeling I Get (Songs from the Film Aichaku)."
+On May 21, 2025, Klassix Jones released both "Dream Lover" and "Tricky Lil Thang" as singles.

-"A Feeling I Get" charted in at number four on the Japanese iTunes soundtrack chart upon its release as an individual song, and "Holding on to You (Songs from the Film Aichaku)" peaked at number six as an album on the same chart.
+"A Feeling I Get" charted in at number four on the Japanese iTunes soundtrack chart upon its release and additionally charted in Norway, Sweden, and Italy.
+"Holding on to You (Songs from the Film Aichaku)" peaked at number six as an album on the Japanese iTunes soundtrack chart as well as reaching number seven in Italy.

 An official lyric video was released via YouTube on May 16, 2025, from Fossilize for "A Feeling I Get" that features footage from the film Aichaku.